k-int/arches-her/README.md

     - BNG Point to GeoJSON function
     - GeoJSON to BNG Point function
     - Consultation Status function
-- Branding the landing page of the instance
+- Branding and the highlighted content and images on the landing page of the instance
 - Branding emails sent by the application
 - Setting Accessibility mode to be on
 - Configuring basemaps available in your Arches for HERs instance (using the instructions in the [Core Arches Documentation](https://arches.readthedocs.io/en/latest/administering/managing-map-layers/#basemaps-and-overlays)).

+**❗️ Please note: you will need to configure a MapBox key in the user interface for the default mapping to appear, as per the [Default Map Settings](https://arches.readthedocs.io/en/latest/configuring/arches-system-settings/#default-map-settings) Core Arches documentation.